crazydonkey200/google-research/automl_zero/README.md

 ![GIF for the experiment progress](progress.gif)

 More importantly, the evolved algorithms can be *interpreted*.
-Below is an example analysis of the best evolved algorithm, which "invents" techniques like bilinear interactions, weight averaging, normalized gradient and adding noise to inputs.
+Below is an analysis of the best evolved algorithm, which "invents" techniques like bilinear interactions, weight averaging, normalized gradient and adding noise to inputs.

 ![GIF for the interpretation of the best evolved algorithm](best_algo.gif)